DisorientedCrocodile/my-project-manager/README.md

 # my-project-manager
 This is a tkinter app that shows your projects.
 You will be able to change the status of these projects.

+# How to use
+To open the program, download the .zip file and open it.
+There, you'll need to find the `ProjectManager v1.0.0.exe` file.
+Open it and choose your 'projects' folder.
+Don't be afraid of the "Failed to execute script main" error.
+That's supposed to happen :-)
+Restart the program and you're all set!

 # I'm programming some of this on stream
 Follow my twitch channel, I sometimes do programming streams: <b><a href="https://www.twitch.tv/disorientedcrocodile">here</b>